Muay Thai Kickboxing for Moms

 Muay Thai is perfect for me.
 1) Thai people are built like me.
 Small and waif-like.
 2) It maximizes power by using the shin to kick rather than the foot.
 Harder, stronger, and also more pointy.
 3) The point of attack is the thigh, which is better for me because I can actually reach it.
 4) Kicking and punching don’t require years of perfect technique to become effective weapons.
 You can be an uncoordinated doofus and still land blows effectively.

-And, I can talk while I box — all moms can multi-task — so 1) new name needs to have word for 20 (Veint?), durability, shield, permanent in it since this paint is some new ceramic technology that has 2o year warranty.
+And, I can talk while I box — all moms can multi-task — so 1) new name needs to have a word for 20 (Veint?), durability, shield, permanent in it since this paint is some new ceramic technology that has 2o year warranty.
 2) you need a blog to sell 24/7.
 3) You need to build a local market and build out.
-4) Customer service is key differentiator.
+4) Customer service is the key differentiator.
 ALWAYS return calls within 2 hours, 7 days a week including Christmas/New Years/4th of July 5) retail ain’t gonna happen.
 Your product needs a sales force to sell.
 It won’t sell off the shelf or display.

 The next step is the assessment.
 Show me what you got.